-Shoulder roll and Philly shell are among the best defensive techniques in boxing.
-You may have seen boxers like James Toney and Floyd Mayweather Jr. use it often in their fights.
-What many fighters don’t realize is that there is a difference between the two techniques.
+Shoulder Roll and Philly Shell are among the best defensive techniques in boxing.
+You may have seen boxers like James Toney and Floyd Mayweather Jr. use them often in their fights.
+Many don’t realize there is a difference between the two techniques.

 Difference between Shoulder Roll and Philly Shell

 In this case, even many experienced boxers make a critical mistake.
 They see Philly Shell as just another name for shoulder roll, which is technically wrong, of course.